valendio/be-tubes-cp2/README.md

 # Project Title

-This Project is used to create mockup API
+This Project is used to create codebase backend

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites